 Free Play is important for development allowing students to use their creativity, imagination, dexterity, cognitive and physical abilities to adjust in all competitive situations.

-Small Ice “Free Play” Development
+STREAMLINED Ice “Free Play” Development

 - Individual technical skills develop at an increased rate.